 How long does bonding last on the front teeth?

-Bonding on the front teeth typically lasts between 5 to 10 years.
+Bonding on the front teeth typically lasts between 5 and 10 years.
 However, its longevity depends on factors like oral hygiene, eating habits, and the bonding material’s quality.
-To make the bonding last longer, avoid biting on hard objects and visit your dentist regularly for exams and cleanings.
+To make your bonding last, avoid biting hard objects and get regular dental checkups.

 Does dental bonding damage teeth?